jku-vds-lab/projection-space-explorer/README.md

 ## Details
 In this tab panel summary visualizations of selected points are shown.
 The user can choose to show this in an external window by clicking the corresponding toggle.
 When points are selected users can see the 2D compound structure of the selected items, aligned to each other according to their maximum common substructure.
-Users can select compounds from this view if they check the corresponding checkboxes and filter by the selected compounds by clicking on "Confirm Selection".
+Users can select compounds from this view if they check the corresponding checkboxes and filter by the selected compounds by clicking on **Confirm Selection**.

 There is a user input that allows to choose among all provided representations.
 The available representations are specified in the dataset and contain atom-level attribution scores for each compound.
 To choose a representation users can either scroll through the list, or they can filter the list by typing in the auto-complete textfield.
 Representations are organized by groups that can be specified manually as described in the "Atom Properties" chapter.

-The "Settings" button allows users to manually refresh the representation list.
+The **Settings** button allows users to manually refresh the representation list.
 Furthermore, users can adjust settings that are used in the backend.
-Especially important is the “Align Structure” toggle, since it might happen that the alignment distorts the compound structure.
+Especially important is the **Align Structure** toggle, since it might happen that the alignment distorts the compound structure.
 By disabling this feature, the compound structures are not aligned to each other anymore.
 However, the structures will be shown as expected again.

-Clicking on "Add View" places an additional view of the selected compounds next to the existing view and enables the user to choose and compare several representations at once.
+Clicking on **Add View** places an additional view of the selected compounds next to the existing view and enables the user to choose and compare several representations at once.
-Additional views can be removed again using the "Delete"-symbol button.
+Additional views can be removed again using the **Delete**-symbol button.
 It is recommended to use this feature in the external window only, because there is more space.

 ## LineUp
 For high dimensional data exploration, we included a LineUp table (https://lineup.js.org/) that can be viewed on demand.
-TODO: options to display it
-To show the table, the user has several options: ………….
+To show the table you need to drag the component from the bottom of the window to increase the size of the table.

 The table shows all properties that were included in the provided dataset except properties that have the "fingerprint" modifier.
 Fingerprints were excluded because their values usually do not contain semantic meaning and would take a lot of space in the table, which causes higher loading times and makes the table more complex.

 All LineUp functionalities are included like filtering, searching, sorting etc.
 The grouping functionality can be performed in all columns, especially relevant is group by selected items and group by group labels, which actively uses features of the Projection Space Explorer.

+### LineUp Settings
+The **Load All** button automatically makes the table component visible - if it was not shown yet - and removes all filters.

+The **Load Selection** button automatically makes the table component visible - if it was not shown yet - and filters the table by the selected items.

+The **Show Cell Values** toggle can be enabled to show values in numerical table cells.
+If it is disabled, the values are only shown for highlighted rows.

+The **Export CSV** downloads the table in its current state as .csv file.
+Current filters, ordering and custom annotations are contained in this file.

 ### SMILES
 Using the "smiles" modifier, users can manually specify, which properties represent SMILES strings.
 For each column that contains SMILES, there is an additional "structure" column created that shows the 2D structure next to the SMILES column.